joaom00/scrollen/README.md

 </div>
 ```

-And that is!
-Now you can use the utilities functions that are provided by the hook!
+And that's it!
+Now you can start playing with your scroller.

 ## Documentation

-First of all, the hook uses the Component Store API from Ariakit, refer to the [Component Stores Guide](https://ariakit.org/guide/component-stores) to learn how you can use.
+First of all, a huge thanks to [@diegohaz](https://twitter.com/diegohaz) as this library uses the
+Ariakit Component Stores API, so refer to the Ariakit [Component Stores Guide](https://ariakit.org/guide/component-stores) to learn the core
+of the hook.

 ### Props